 We are looking for flexible, motivated young adults interested in working with young people and motivated to take initiative and to try new things!
 You would be working in a diverse team with a good level of English.
 As a team you work together to build a positive influence in a region, taking on different projects.
 You will be challenged as you learn and adapt to a new cross cultural setting, as you discover the heritage, culture and life among people of a unique region in Europe, and as you share your culture, life, values, convictions and lifestyle with young people in schools, youth clubs and churches.
 We are looking for applicants from a variety of backgrounds and are especially keen to find applicants who have been active in a local church or youth group.

 There are three different internships

 This is a team (could also be an individual artist or troubadour!) made up of two or more interns who travel to other countries during this internship.
 They are part of the Internship Training program but start their project already in August.
 They are sent out from The Vierslag for tours that will last between ten days and three weeks at a time, but will also work alongside of the other interns in their respective regions and schools.
 The Circuit Riders NG will primarily work in classrooms across Europe teaching and inspiring students and using music, multi-media, the galaxy of games and cross-cultural training programs to challenge students to build bridges and break down walls, join local Bridgebuilders and to encourage already existing local Bridgebuilders in their mission.

-This team starts in August 2017 at the YouthWork Factory training school and ends in August 2018 at the International Youth Festival.
+This team starts in August at the YouthWork Factory training school and ends in August the following year at the International Youth Festival.

 Find our more about CIRCUIT RIDERS under ACTIVITIES on this website.